DubiousDoggo/asm6f-/readme.md

 Supported Undocumented Opcodes
 --------------------------------------------------------------
-asm6f supports the use of a number of undocumented/"illegal" opcodes.
+asm6f++ supports the use of a number of undocumented/"illegal" opcodes.
-Unstable opcodes require the use of the "UNSTABLE" and/or "HUNSTABLE" directives, or an error will be thrown.
+Unstable opcodes require the use of the "UNSTABLE" directive, otherwise an error will be thrown.

-Information about these opcodes was sourced from Graham's 6502 Opcode document: http://www.oxyron.de/html/opcodes02.html
+Information about these opcodes was sourced from Graham's 6502 Opcode document:
+http://www.oxyron.de/html/opcodes02.html

 ## Undocumented